voxel51/fiftyone/docs/source/deprecation.rst

 *Support ended November 1, 2024*

 `Kubernetes 1.27 <https://kubernetes.io/releases/>`_
 transitioned to `end-of-life` effective July of 2024.
-FiftyOne Teams releases after October 31, 2024 might no longer be compatible with Kubernetes 1.27 and older.
+FiftyOne Enterprise releases after October 31, 2024 might no longer be compatible with Kubernetes 1.27 and older.